 Lego Alphabet Letter Mats!
 If the large Lego mats are too easy for your students, then try these little Lego brick block alphabet mats.
 You can find the base plates and small Lego-type brick blocks at the Dollar Tree too!
 Students can build on the mat, on the base plate, or both!

 Dot-It Alphabet Letter Mats!
 This is another letter mat you can use with various manipulatives such as mini erasers, pom poms, circle counters, bingo chips, or glass gems.
-Print the letter mat on copy paper and use as a worksheet with dot markers.
+Print the letter mat on copy paper and use it as a worksheet with dot markers.

 Hammer Alphabet Letter Mats!
 Students use golf tees to hammer the letter.
 I mean, what student isn’t going to love this?!
 You can use thick cardboard or gardening kneeling pads from the Dollar Tree to put under the letter printable.
 Students can use plastic hammers, wooden hammers (these I have from Amazon), and any golf tees (these are the ones I have).
 This also builds their hand-eye coordination.

 Paint-It Alphabet Mats!
 If you have students who love painting, these are some alphabet letter mats they would love!
 Grab some Q-Tips, a paint tray (that one is from the Dollar Tree), and some paint, and let the letter-making begin.
-Use a full sheet or cut the printable into forths and students can do one letter at a time.
+Use a full sheet or cut the printable into fourths, and students can do one letter at a time.

 Craft Stick Alphabet Letter Mats!
 Students use craft sticks to make the letter, say the sound, and trace the letter.
 You will need to either cut some of the craft sticks in half or get some of the smaller craft sticks for this activity.

 Road Alphabet Letter Mats!
-Students drive the letter using a small car, then trace the road letter with a dry erase marker.
-I found these small cars in the party section at Target but you can use any small car you have in your classroom.
+Students drive the letter using a small car, then trace the road letter with a dry-erase marker.
+I found these small cars in the party section at Target, but you can use any small car you have in your classroom.

 These Alphabet Letter Mats are low-prep and go with any theme you are doing.
 Put them on the table for an arrival center, in the fine motor center, library center, in a tub with the matching manipulatives, or use at nap time for a quiet activity with your non-sleepers.